 Skip to main content

-An MCP server exposes a curated set of your tools, agents, and data models behind one Model Context Protocol endpoint, so external assistants (Claude, Cursor, …) can discover and call them.
+An MCP server exposes a curated set of your tools, agents, and data models behind one Model Context Protocol endpoint, so external assistants (Claude, Cursor, ChatGPT, …) can discover and call them.
 You define one with defineMcpServer.

 Define an MCP server